sabaton-rs/sabaton-mw/src/doc/doc.md

 ### <b> 3.2 Service </b>

-Interfaces are defined by using traits (Example in the above example) and a derive macro(service in the above example).
+Interfaces are defined by using traits (`Example` in the below example) and a derive macro(`service` in the below example).
 The services are a combination of fields, events, and/or methods.
 A field represents the status of an entity.
 Event is a message communicated from the server to the client when a value is changed or cyclically communicated to clients.
 Method is a (programming) function/procedure/subroutine that can be invoked.
 A method is run on the server on remote invocation from the client.

-Let us use the default node template [(using cargo-generate)](#b-112-using-cargo-generate-b) for our application.
+Let us use the default node template [(using cargo-generate)](#sabatonnode-generate) for our application.
 Default node uses a crate called `interface-example` where a service is already defined for you.
 The service which is defined in `interface-example` crate is as shown below:

 ```rust numberLines
 #[service(name("dev.sabaton.ExampleInterface"),